l3mpire/lemverse/example/docker-compose-prod/README.md

 To enable the usage of conference room, you will need to have instance of [JITSI](https://jitsi.org/downloads/) running.

-follow instruction in jitsi folder to setup jitsi instance
+To setup the Jitsi instance, follow instruction in the Jitsi folder.

 ## Run lemverse in production